lukaszsagol/socialspy/README.md

 **debug** *Boolean* When true, script will ouput info about called functions straight to the Browser Console.
 Default: false

-**waitForLoad** *Boolean* When true, status checking will be attached to window 'load' event.
-Otherwise it will be called straight after calling init.
+**waitForLoad** *Boolean/Integer* When value is a number, the status checking will be delayed for given time (in miliseconds).
+Otherwise (for true value) it will be attached to window 'load' event.
 Default: true

 ### Example of use